Note

 Data upgrade

-Database synchronization is still run during upgrade, and it supports basic operations such as adding new tables, field, and indexes.
+Database synchronization still runs during upgrade.
+It supports basic operations such as adding new tables, fields, and indexes.

 To prevent downtime, Microsoft is introducing new ways of driving data upgrade that are run asynchronously.
-For example, data upgrade will sometimes be triggered when a feature is turned on through a feature flag.
-This new approach for data upgrade differs significantly from earlier approaches and will become available in upcoming updates.
+For example, data upgrade is sometimes triggered when a feature is turned on through a feature flag.
+This new approach for data upgrade differs significantly from earlier approaches and becomes available in upcoming updates.
 Documentation resources will also be available.

 Feature exposure